TraceMachina/nativelink/CONTRIBUTING.md

 ## Local development setup

-NativeLink ships almost all of it's tooling in a nix flake which is configured via a [`flake.nix`](./flake.nix) file in the root of the repository.
+NativeLink ships almost all of its tooling in a nix flake which is configured via a [`flake.nix`](./flake.nix) file in the root of the repository.
 While it's possible to work on some parts of the codebase without this environment, it'll make your life much easier since it lets you reproduce most of CI locally.